-Check out the colorful stalls of lovely tropical flowers with orchids, anthuriums, heliconias and other flower bunch combinations that are inexpensive and nice to take home and enjoy
+Check out the colorful stalls of lovely tropical flowers and Hawaiian lei flowers with orchids, anthuriums, heliconias and other flower bunch combinations that are inexpensive and nice to take home and enjoy

 Stroll the art, crafts, jewelry and souvenir vendor stalls for some great gift ideas and souvenirs to give to friends and family.